minwookim88/minwookim88.github.io/_posts/2019-05-07-Data Records Information.md

 ---
 layout: posts
 title:  "Data Records Information"
-date:   2020-03-28 20:00:00 -0700
+date:   2019-05-07 20:00:00 -0700
+categories:
+  - data_science
-categories: data_science topsy-turvy
+  - topsy-turvy
+tags:
+  - data
+  - information
+  - truth
+  - observation
 ---

-In order to understand the nature of data, we first need to understand [the concept of information and its relation with data]({% post_url 2020-03-27-Information Abstracts Truth %}).
+In order to understand the nature of data, we first need to understand [the concept of information and its relation with data]({% post_url 2019-04-03-Information Abstracts Truth %}).
 In short, information is subjective description that attempts to summarize contextual truth given the limited description capacity.
 That is, information is truth conditional upon context, if we are allowed to use probabilistic terminology.
 In a general sense, information is (mostly) intangible, so it inherits two major problems: One, it is easily likely to deviate from the original meaning as it passes down to others because people tend to reinterpret the meaning (either intentionally or unintentionally) as they deliver the information; Two, there is no viable way to propagate information directly on a large scale - you can never deliver your original knowledge directly to millions of people in your lifetime because of physical limitation in time and space.

 <figure>
   <img src="/assets/images/3layer_pyramid.png">